 Women may become pregnant without experiencing a significant temperature drop.
 Thus if you don’t witness a dip in your BBT chart, it may not mean that you are not pregnant.
 So, it is recommended to check with a doctor.

 2. Can an implantation dip last two days?

 An implantation dip is typically known to last for one day.
 If you experience a temperature drop of two days, you will likely have passed the fertility window and are nearing your menstruation days.
 However, you may consult your doctor in case of any doubts.

 3. How long after implantation dip does hCG rise?

-Human chorionic gonadotropin (hCG) may be detected in the blood eight to ten days after fertilization (8).
+Human chorionic gonadotropin (hCG) may be detected in the blood eight to ten days after fertilization or conception (8).
 A medical test may help confirm the result.